cusfrank/HelpDesk_PERN_Stack/README.md

 # HelpDesk PERN STACK

 HelpDesk PERN STACK is a web app for customers asking for help.
-The customers can send requests.
+The customers can send requests to administrators.

-And the agent is able to view all the customers' requests and respond them.
+And the agent can view all the customers' requests and respond to them.

+This project is supposed to be very simple, minimalistic, and barebone.
+It has just enough code to show the basics of PostgreSQL, Express, React, and node(PERN Stack).

 ## Features

-1. Admin users can login.
+1. Admin users can log in.

 1. Admin users can view all requests.

-1. Admin users can respond all requests.
+1. Admin users can respond to all requests.

 1. Admin users can delete a request.